BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 - As you head down the left wall of the desert, you'll see one wide green tree.
 Head east from here across a dune, you'll see a broken statue.
 The main statue is too faded to read, but the broken off gargoyle contains a hidden *Max Elixir*.
 - Continuing to follow the left wall down, you can hop across some blocks after defeating some Exeggutor-Alola to get *TM72 Volt Switch*!
 - In the bottom left corner of the desert, you'll be able to pick up a *Focus Sash*.
-- On the very bottom-middle of the desert you can find 6 *Poké Balls*, one is hidden.
+- On the very bottom-middle of the desert you can find 6 *Poke Balls*, one is hidden.
 Especially with Taka in your party, you may realize where these six balls came from...
 - Hugging the right wall of the desert, you'll find a *Relic Copper*.
 - Past Sugiline Cave, hugging the right wall and going up, you'll find a *Max Elixir* near some dead trees.
 - Up and to the right of the previous Max Elixir, you can find a hidden *Star Piece* in a rock.